Wednesday, June 10, 2020

 Initially, tests were done by inserting a six-inch swab deep into the nasal cavity.
 That meant Air Guard medics wore hazmat suits and surgical gowns over their uniforms, as well as gloves, masks and face shields.

-Now most tests use shorter swabs that people insert themselves, put in a vial and hand back to the medics, cutting down on the required PPE.
+Later, most tests used shorter swabs that people insert themselves, put in a vial and hand back to the medics, cutting down on the required PPE.

 Tanton joined the Air Guard in 2017 to help pay for college and because “I always wanted to do something bigger for myself and to serve others.”